kewlfft/pkgwap/README.md

 # pkgwap
 **PKG**BUILD **W**atch **A**nd **P**ush

-Scan directory for PKGBUILDs, look for upstream updates, update the description and push to the AUR
+Scan directory for PKGBUILDs, look for upstream updates, update the description and push to the AUR.

 ## Goal
-The objective of _pkgwap_ is to ease and automate as much as possible the update of user packages in the AUR.
-It scans directories for PKGBUILD files and compare them with the current AUR version and the upstream version.
+The objective of _pkgwap_ is to ease and automate as much as possible the update of user packages in the AUR in a controlled manner.
+It scans local directories for PKGBUILD files and compare them with the current AUR version and the upstream version.

 * The latest upstream version can be figured out for **GitHub** projects and **Python** packages.

 * The PKGBUILD can be enriched with an option named `_watch` providing:
-    1. an _URL_ where the latest version number can be found,
+    1. the _URL_ where the latest version number can be found,
     2. the associated _regular expression_ to capture it within the HTML page.
 ```
 _watch = ('https://www.upstreamsite.org/download' '<title>[a-zA-Z_-]*(\d[\d.]*\d+)</title>')
 ```

-* Only the _URL_ can also be provided in `_watch`, in this case the hash of the page is calculated and it will warn next time if the upstream _URL_ is modified.
+   * Alternatively, the _URL_ only can be provided in `_watch`, in this case the hash of the page is calculated and it will warn next time if the upstream _URL_ is modified.
 ```
 _watch = ('https://www.upstreamsite.org/download')
 ```